xshuqun/ameba-rtos-matter/examples/light/README.md

 # Lighting-app Example
-This example is an implementation of the *Dimmable Light* device type.
+This example is an implementation of the *OnOff Plugin* device type.
-You will need an LED and a button.
+You will need LED(s) and button(s).
 Please check the different GPIO pin used for respective ICs below.

 ## How it works
 The LED can be controlled in two ways, by the Matter controller, or by a button.